The Standard Six of Rating

 ICAO Holistic Descriptors

 The Holistic Descriptors have been designed as a frame of reference for language use in general.
 They are intended to support the rating as a whole.
-The rater evaluates the effectiveness of the communication, such as the resolution of misunderstandings if they occur, accuracy and clarity of the language, handling of unexpected turns of events and the overall intelligibility of a dialect or accent, i. e. if your speech is understandable.
+The rater evaluates the effectiveness of the communication, such as the clarification of misunderstandings if they occur, accuracy and clarity of the language, handling of unexpected turns of events and the overall intelligibility of a dialect or accent, i. e. is your speech understandable?

 ICAO Standard Phraseology

-Proficiency is about conversing with ease and using rich vocabulary and grammar.
+Proficiency is about speaking with ease and using good vocabulary and grammar.